 The Range Officer conducts all stages of fire by using commands and procedures specified in this section (Rule 7.0).
 Events with Finals must use commands and procedures for Finals (Rule 10).
-Range Officer scripts with these procedures and commands are found starting on page 65.
+Range Officer scripts with these procedures and commands may be downloaded from the CMP website (see page i).